MiamiOH-CSE274/03_Queue_Lab/README.md

 int* array = new int[10];

 #### 7. What is the purpose of a class destructor in C++?
 Why don't you need them in Java?

+You need a class destructor because C++ does not know when you are done with a class or an instance of that class.
+In Java the instance of the class would be automatically deleted once your program was done using it, in C++ the instance is kept until a destructor method is called.